“The shoe that fits one person pinches another; there is no recipe for living that suits all cases.” Carl Jung

 Often we can mistakenly believe that if we are facing a difficulty or problem, we must continue to use our thinking mind to focus on this difficulty until we have found the solution.
 Or perhaps our feelings and emotions have been too difficult to acknowledge so we have tried to push them away.
-Both of these ways of relating to our difficulties can actually contribute to our suffering.
+Both of these ways of relating to our difficulties can actually contribute further to our suffering.

 Research has shown that mindfulness based practices and principles can provide people with the insights and skills to prevent them relapsing into depression, anxiety and other mental health difficulties.
-It is advised however that if you are currently experiencing a difficult period of depression or anxiety, that you wait until you are feeling stronger in yourself before embarking on a mindfulness practice.
+It is advised however that if you are currently experiencing a particularly difficult period of depression or anxiety, that you wait until you are feeling stronger in yourself before embarking on a mindfulness practice.